bcgov/devhub-app-web/README.md

 * People
 * Projects

-There is also the concept of a set of potentially heterogeneous resources that we are calling a "Collection".
+There is also the concept of a set of potentially heterogeneous resources that we are calling a "Topic".
 For example, a

 ### Documentation